-* Co divests Slim-Fast trademark, global Slim-Fast business portfolio
+* Co divests Slim-Fast trademark, global Slim-Fast business

 * Co to retain minority stake in Slim-Fast